 Most statistical methods are based on the assumption of random sampling.
 This simply means that every unit in the population has an equal chance of being chosen for the sample.
 Furthermore, the selection of random units should be independent of other units that have been sampled.
 If you reject a sample unit because you think it is too close to one already chosen, your sample will not be random and independent.
 A relatively simple and reliable method for randomization is to use random numbers.
 Most spreadsheet, database, and statistical programs that run on personal computers have functions that generate random numbers.
 Although these random number generators may not be optimal, they will generally suffice.
-You can also download random number generators (e.g., http://www.buffalo.edu/~raulin/random.html).
+You can also obtain random numbers from online generators (e.g., https://www.random.org).

 Several techniques can be used to draw a random sample from a population that consists of individual objects or records (e.g., street addresses or tree numbers).
-Many spreadsheet programs, including Microsoft Excel® and Corel Quattro® Pro, include tools that can produce a random sample of a specified size from a range of cells.
+Many spreadsheet programs, include tools that can produce a random sample of a specified size from a range of cells.
 Alternatively, you can assign a unique random number to each unit or record, sort on the random number, and pick the required number of units from the top of the sorted database.

 In some cases, it is necessary to take random samples across a geographic area, such as part or all of a city or forested area.
 In such a situation, random sample points can be assigned by randomly sampling from a coordinate grid that has been established for the area in question.
 This may either be an existing set of map-based coordinates, such as UTM or State Plane grids, or an arbitrary grid based on units measured on a map or aerial photograph (e.g., distances measured from the bottom and left edge of the map or photo).
 After you have determined the range of X and Y coordinates within the area to be sampled, X and Y coordinates can be selected randomly to generate random sample points.